m-wrobel91/journal-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-:notebook: Application is a simple journal that allows for adding new entries, update and delete existing one.
-User also might look for the specific entry using Search form.
+:notebook: Application is a simple journal that allows adding new entries, update and delete existing ones.
+User also might look for the specific entry using search form.
 While adding or updating the entry the data inserted is validated.
 Entries in the journal might be categorized.

 <div align="center">
   <figure>